You can call or email us with your question(s) on 02 209 07 20 or jint [at] jint.be.

 The majority of the information and services provided by JINT are in Dutch.
 However, we would like to point out the following resources in English that might be of interest to you:

 - Erasmus+: Youth in Action, European Solidarity Corps & Bel'J (2014-2020): Retrospective magazine, giving an overview of groundbreaking projects for young people and youth work in numbers, words and pictures.
-The magazine is only available in Dutch, but a summary leaflet in English has been produced as well.
+Don't have much time?
+Read the summary leaflet.

 - Quality Mobility App (Q!
 App): helps you create learning mobility projects of even better quality.
 It allows you to self-assess the quality of your international youth projects & compare your assessment with colleagues.
 You can also provides you with an online platform to create your own project and cooperate with your partners.
 Last but not least, there are 200+ practical resources, tips, videos and checklists to improve the quality of a learning mobility project - shown at the various stages of your mobility project.